Louise Penny Master Class: Writing to the next corner

 The voice in my head.
 It was very quiet, very seductive, very persistent.
 And very convincing.

-I wanted to do most of these blogs on the writing process, but then I got to thinking that some of you might have that same voice.
+I wanted to do most of my blog posts on the writing process, but then I got to thinking that some of you might have that same voice.
 That might explain the unwritten book, the abandoned book, the finished book under the bed.

 Writing was all I wanted to do, since I was a child.
 But I was afraid I’d fail, so I became a journalist instead.
 Then, at the age of 40, I looked at my life and I knew if I was ever going to try, that was the time.
 With the help of my husband I quit work, to finally write that novel.